Holiday with your Dog in Devon

 Of course, there are a few do’s and don’ts when you holiday at Wheatland Farm Nature Reserve and Eco Lodges.

 - Dogs need to be on leads unless they are inside or on your veranda.
-Apparently, there’s some sort of fuss about humans keeping their distance from each other, and rushing up asking to play is frowned on.
-Shame!
-Then there’s all that lovely wildlife that’s just begging to be chased.
+There’s all that lovely wildlife that’s just begging to be sniffed, dug up or chased.
 Put that straight, I say.
 But no. Sadly, it’s not allowed.
+Shame!
+And apparently, there are even some people who don’t like dogs rushing up asking to play.

 - The humans pick up dog poo with a bag and put it in a bin.
 Now why on earth would they want to do that?

 - We’re not allowed in the SSSI part of Wheatland Farm – can’t think why – all those deer, foxes, pheasants, snipe etc need a good jump scare if you ask me – and what does it matter if I scrub up a few orchids while sniffing out a vole?

 - I can’t go in the ponds either because the moorhens nest all summer – but personally I don’t like getting wet.